Pickett accounts for 3 TDs, Pitt drops Albany 33-7 in opener

+PITTSBURGH — For all of sophomore quarterback Kenny Pickett’s precocious talent, Pittsburgh head Pat Narduzzi is quick to issue a reminder that in terms of Pickett’s career, he’s just “a baby.”

+Maybe, but Pickett is growing up quickly.
+Narduzzi believes the rest of his team is too.

-PITTSBURGH — Kenny Pickett threw for two touchdowns and ran for another and Pittsburgh breezed past Albany 33-7 in the season opener on Saturday.
+Pickett threw for two touchdowns and ran for another in a flawless first half and the Panthers used an early outburst to coast past Albany 33-7 on Saturday.
+A year ago, Pitt jumped to a 21-point lead over Youngstown State in Week 1 before needing overtime to survive.

+There was no drama this time.
+Though Pickett cooled off after halftime, the defense did not, allowing Pitt to avoid a misstep before a showdown with in-state rival and 10th-ranked Penn State next weekend.

+“We talked about (a letdown) not happening and we came out in a different fashion,” Narduzzi said.
+“That shows our kids and hopefully shows everybody that this is a different football team.
+We didn’t just go out there and settle for less again.
+I think we’re just going to keep getting better.”

 Nine months removed from a stunning upset of second-ranked Miami in his first collegiate start, Pickett picked right up where he left off.
 The sophomore completed his first 13 passes and finished 16 of 22 for 154 yards.
 He hit Rafael Araujo-Lopes twice for scores in the second quarter, the first on a 3-yard lob and another on a 42-yard catch-and-run in which Araujo-Lopes did most of the work.

-Maurice Ffrench returned the opening kickoff 91 yards for a touchdown and added a 9-yard scoring run later in the first quarter as the Panthers needed just over 10 minutes to build a 19-point lead.

-Qadree Ollison ran for a team-high 73 yards for Pitt, who gashed the Great Danes for 238 yards on the ground.
+Albany head coach Greg Gattuso, a Western Pennsylvania native and former Pitt assistant coach, called the experience “great” even if the result left a lot to be desired.

+There were some bright spots for the Great Danes, who are looking to bounce back from a 4-7 season in 2017.

 Vincent Testaverde, son of former NFL quarterback Vinny Testaverde, passed for 263 yards with a touchdown and two interceptions in his first start for Albany.
-Dev Holmes caught nine passes for 148 yards but the Great Danes were never really in it after the early barrage by the Panthers.
+Dev Holmes caught nine passes for 148 yards but the Great Danes were never really in it after the early barrage.

+“I’m disappointed we didn’t start better and put more pressure on them,” Gattuso said.
+“In a game like this, you have to put more pressure on the opponent.”

 BIG PICTURE